brianm998/starry_timelapse_airplane_remover/algorithm.md

 If all has gone well with detection and classification for this frame, then the output image will not include the vast majority of unwanted airplane and satellite signals.

-Still hard to detect as of Star 0.6.7, sorted by hardest to detect first:
+Still hard to detect as of Star 0.7.0, sorted by hardest to detect first:

  - really slow moving satellites
  - really dim satellites, even when moving fast
- - airplanes close to the horizon
+ - airplanes really close to the horizon
- - airplanes that don't show up as a streak, but only a set of unconnected dots